A SIMPLE ACT OF KINDNESS

 It was now

 January 1969.
-As we all know, Uncle Dick was correct
+As we know, Uncle Dick was prescient

 in his prediction.
-However, he was well ahead of the
+Unfortunately, he was so far ahead of the

 semester of my Freshman year, to my surprise, there were no